wumm-project/Leipzig-Seminar/Summerterm-2021/2021-05-11/README.md

 Graebe, Hans-Gert :

-- Is there a "holistic approach" or is not every "holistic" approach also reductionist?
+- Is there a "holistic approach" or is every "holistic" approach also reductionist?

 - "The brain" - works like that in all cases (hearing, seeing ...), but does